8ctopus/sciter-sandbox/README.md

 ## features

 - works on Windows, Mac and Linux
-- automatically install and configure sciter sdk (it's possible choose sdk version to install)
+- automatically install and configure sciter sdk
+- easily switch between sdk versions
-- start scapp or usciter with inspector
+- start either scapp or usciter with inspector
 - easily test your changes with F5 reload
-- javascript code linter
+- check your code for issues using the linter

 ## requirements

-- Node.js `node` (16 LTS) and its package manager `npm`.
+- A recent version of Node.js `node` (tested with 16 LTS) and its package manager `npm`.
     - On Windows [download](https://nodejs.dev/download/) and run the installer
     - On Linux check the [installation guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04#option-2-%E2%80%94-installing-node-js-with-apt-using-a-nodesource-ppa)

 ## start sandbox

-- git clone the repository and checkout the latest release tag `git checkout 1.1.6`
+- git clone the repository and checkout the latest release tag `git checkout 1.1.8`
 - install packages `npm install`
 - install latest sciter sdk `npm run install-sdk`
 - start the sandbox `npm run scapp`